The Limits of Unlimited Licensing Agreements

 ….Or Make Some Acquisitions

-Same rules go for companies that plan to acquire other organizations – employees from the new company usually don’t have the right to use software provided under a ULA.
+The same rules go for companies that plan to acquire other organizations – employees from the new company usually don’t have the right to use the software provided under a ULA.
 Make sure prior to issuing seats to your newly acquired employees that they have the right to use your Oracle account – there’s nothing worse than finding out after the fact that these workers weren’t covered under the ULA and you now owe Oracle the cost-of-the-feature-plus-30% for annual maintenance for your error retroactively.

 Also, geographical restrictions will apply to any ULA, so if your organization moves, keep that in mind, too.